aws-samples/amazon-kinesis-video-streams-media-interface/README.md

     ```
     > You can use Root CA in [resources/certs/rootca.pem](resources/certs/rootca.pem), or you can download it from [Amazon Trust Services](https://www.amazontrust.com/repository/SFSRootCAG2.pem)
 7. Make sure your the system time on your board has been synchronized.
 You may set it manually or use ntp client.
-8. Execute sample on your board: `./kvswebrtcmaster-static`.
-If you are using access key id/access key secret, execute sample with channel name as parameter: `./kvswebrtcmaster-static your_channel_name`
+8. If you are using access key id/access key secret, execute sample with channel name as parameter: `./kvswebrtcmaster-static your_channel_name`.
+If you are using AWS IoT Certificate, execute sample on your board directly: `./kvswebrtcmaster-static`.
-9. Check WebRTC live stream via AWS console or [AWS WebRTC test page](https://awslabs.github.io/amazon-kinesis-video-streams-webrtc-sdk-js/examples/index.html)
+9. Check WebRTC live stream via AWS console or [AWS WebRTC test page](https://d3etpwtx4wgido.cloudfront.net/)
+    > Browser should work as viewer mode during test.

 ## Getting started with out-of-box KVS Producer sample